qmetry/qaf/pages/latest/scenario.md

 ```

-If you want to uses custom data set you need to provide data provider class and data provider name in meta-data.
+If you want to use custom TestNG data provider, you need to provide data provider name and class in meta-data.

 ```
 SCENARIO: Custom Data provider Example